Newhaven College

 Newhaven College is a non-denominational, co-educational, independent school situated on Phillip Island, in Victoria, Australia.
 Newhaven College is located at 1770 Phillip Island Road, Phillip Island.
 The school opened its doors in 1980 at the 'Boys Home Road' Newhaven Campus and completed the move to the 82-acre campus on Phillip Island Road, Rhyll in December 2017.

-The College welcomes students from Prep to Year 12, with over 900 students enrolled in 2024.
+The College accommodates students from Prep to Year 12, with over 900 students enrolled in 2024.
 Principal Tony Corr leads the school, alongside Brett Torstonson (Head of Senior School), Ralph Arceo (Head of Middle School) and Cath Huther (Head of Junior School).
 In 1999, the Junior School opened at the Newhaven Campus with the introduction of a combined class of Year 5 and Year 6.
 The Year 9 Learning Centre opened in 2005.
 The Prep-Year 6 classes relocated to the Phillip Island Road Campus in 2011 followed by Years 7 and 8 in 2014.
 Finally, the Year 10-12 classes commenced at the new campus in 2018.

 The school has four Houses: McHaffie, Sambell, Bass and Clarke.
+Controversy about the role each namesake played in colonialism (particularly that of George Bass) has brought a degree of negative attention to the school.

 Newhaven College is a member of the South Eastern Independent Schools Association (SEISA) and the Victorian Ecumenical System of Schools (VESS).

+Controversies

+Child Safety

+In the late 2010s and early 2020s, Newhaven College faced scrutiny related to child safety after allegations of abuse were made against a former staff member, Kirk Skinner, who served as a music teacher and department head.
+Skinner pleaded guilty to child sexual offences but passed away before sentencing.
+The case prompted an investigation by the Victorian schools regulator into the school’s compliance with child safety standards.